telugudevopsguru/aws-zero-to-hero/README.md

 5. **Management and Access:** You can manage snapshots through the AWS Management Console, AWS Command Line Interface (CLI), or AWS SDKs.
 Snapshots can be tagged, copied, shared, and deleted as per your requirements.

-### What is a Snapshot in AWS?

-A snapshot in AWS refers to a point-in-time backup of an EBS volume or an EC2 instance's root volume.
-It captures the entire state of the volume at the moment the snapshot is taken, including all data, configurations, and settings.
-Snapshots are stored in Amazon S3 and are incremental, meaning only the changed blocks since the last snapshot are stored.
-They are crucial for data backup, disaster recovery, and creating new volumes or AMIs.

 ### Lab Session - Creation of a Snapshot from an EC2 Instance

 1. **Sign in to AWS Management Console:**